You did it. Your Utah LLC is officially up and running, ready to take on challenges, roll in the profits, and change the world.

-In Utah, an LLC’s annual report consists of two parts: a Franchise Tax and a Public Information Report.
-Each LLC must submit these filings to the Utah Comptroller every year to keep their information current.
+In Utah, an LLC’s annual report is commonly referred to as an annual renewal, and this filing helps the state keep its records up-to-date regarding business activity within its borders.
 Unsure how to go about it?
 Never even heard of it?
 No worries at all.
 That’s why we’re here.
 Keep reading for everything you need to know.

 How Much Does the Utah LLC Annual Renewal Fee Cost?

 If you’re putting together a budget for all your LLC’s costs – like formation costs, name reservation fees, and initial operating expenses – it’s important to include annual filings like this one, just so that there are no surprises.

 Costs vary from state to state.
 Some are free while others can be several hundred dollars.
 Fortunately, Utah’s annual renewals won’t break the bank.
 Each one is just $20.

 Due Date and Frequency for an Annual Renewal in Utah

 The Utah annual renewal is due once per year on your LLC’s anniversary date.
 This is the date that your Certificate of Organization was approved, officially forming your business.
 So, if you form your LLC on November 17, 2021, your first annual renewal will be due by November 17, 2022.
 You can file your annual renewal up to 60 days before its due date.

 What Happens if You Don’t File?

 You might be thinking, “that sounds like a pain.
 How bad could it be if I just fly under the radar?”
 The short answer: don’t try it.
 Failing to file your annual renewal can yield some serious consequences.